-The Community Development Team is engaged with large cross section of agencies and networks to work in partnership to deliver a range of services, events and programs across the Local Government Area.
+The Community Development Team engages with a large cross section of agencies and networks to work in partnership to deliver a range of services, events and programs across the Local Government Area.
 The Team advocate on behalf of the community by lobbying Government, Business and Non-Government Agencies to address and improve the quality of life for our residents.